 If you are going to use an external hard drive or an external solid-state drive to back up your Mac data, then you should start by formatting it for the MacOS extended file system — besides a few exceptions, most external hard drives are not pre-formatted for Macs.
 Fortunately, it’s a simple process and can also teach you a bit more about your drive.

-Step 1: Connect your new hard drive to your Mac.
+Step 1: Connect your new drive to your Mac.

 A new drive is ideal here.
-If you use an older drive, things get more complicated.
+If you use an older drive, things get more complicated if you’ve already got data stored on it.
 Re-formatting will erase any old data that you have on the drive, so you’ll want to double-check and move any valuable data over to another device before moving on.

 Step 2: Launch Disk Utility.

-Step 3: Find the hard drive you want to reformat.
+Step 3: Find the drive you want to reformat.